alienix2/Code_autocompletion/README.md

 All these tokenizers are obtained using the `hf_tokenizer.py` that relies on libraries provided in the `tokenizer` library of huggingface.
 Another theoretical script called `hand_made_tokenizer.py` is a very simple example of implementation of a BPE tokenizer that proved to be way too slow to be used for the project.

+All the tokenizers are realized with a vocabulary size of 10000.
+Other size proved to be very hard to test with the hardware I had but could be more effective.

 ## Models

 There are three kind of models, based on the dataset and tokenizers used to train them: